 Apart from that, the Corporate Governance and Nomination Committee provides suggestions for the Board of Directors about the method to evaluate the directors, completes the evaluation, and monitors improvements following the evaluation.
 In 2013, the Committee began using an evaluation form to evaluate the annual performance of three sub-committees, starting with 2012 performance onward.
 In 2014, the Committee started using the individual director assessment in performance evaluation.

-For complete information on "Corporate Governance and Nomination Committee Charter", please visit the Company's website.
-By scan QR Code or pressing Click here.
+For complete information on "Corporate Governance and Nomination Committee Charter", please visit the Company's website by scanning QR code or clicking the icon below.

 The Compensation Committee